BaronKimaru/ngGoals/steps.md

     // toggles from complete to not complete in the UI goal.completed = !goal.completed;

-    // toggle in the backend (will give us our todo back- Ive console logged to show it) this.goalService.toggleGoal(goal).subscribe(goal=>{
+    // toggle in the backend (will give us our goal back- Ive console logged to show it) this.goalService.toggleGoal(goal).subscribe(goal=>{
         console.log(goal);
     });  // toggleGoal has to b created